Research Locations

 Research wind turbine, University of Bremen

-In the Bremen Industrial Park, the ForWind Institute BIMAQ (Bremen Institute for Measurement, Automation and Quality Science) and Deutsche WindGuard GmbH from Varel operate the 180 meter high research wind turbine “UNI Bremen”.
+The ForWind Institute BIMAQ (Bremen Institute for Metrology, Automation and Quality Science) and Deutsche WindGuard GmbH from Varel operate the 180-meter-high “UNI Bremen” research wind turbine in the Bremen Industrial Park.
 Systematic investigations are being carried out on the 3.4-megawatt plant to develop and test practicable solutions in plant technology.
 It is intended to provide measurement data for improvements in the design, material selection, manufacturing and control of wind turbines.

 MARUM – Center for Marine Environmental Sciences, University of Bremen

-The Marine Engineering Geology Group at the Center for Marine Environmental Sciences (MARUM) of the University of Bremen is a member of ForWind.
-In basic research, engineering geology, geotechnical, sedimentological and geophysical methods are used to describe and quantify a wide variety of sediment mechanics and shelf geology tasks.
+The Marine Engineering Geology working group at the Center for Marine Environmental Sciences (MARUM) at the University of Bremen is a member of ForWind.
+For this reason, a wide range of tasks in sediment mechanics and shelf geology are described and quantified in basic research using engineering geology, geotechnical, sedimentological and geophysical methods.
 Examples include determining relative stratigraphies using the degree of compaction, assessing slope stability, and measuring hydraulic permeabilities of shorelines and shelf sediments.
-In the area of transfer, the focus is on the scientific support of industrial, geotechnical pilot projects and large-scale projects in the run-up to and during construction measures.
-The main focus is on renewable energies and their offshore and onshore implementation (e.g. geotechnical support for offshore wind farm projects).
+Accordingly, the Transfer division focuses on the scientific support of industrial, geotechnical pilot projects and large-scale projects in the run-up to and during construction measures.
+The focus here is therefore on renewable energies and their offshore and onshore implementation (e.g. geotechnical support for offshore wind farm projects).